-Jade Thirlwall Shows Off Her Legs In Oversized Hoodie & Leather Boots: ‘Get Me Off This Planet’
+Jade Thirlwall Shows Off Her Legs In Oversized Hoodie & Leather Boots: 'Get Me Off This Planet'

-Jade Thirlwall, who is one-fourth of the successful British girl group Little Mix, took to Instagram to update fans with a series of new pics of herself.
+Jade Thirlwall, who is one-fourth of the successful British girl group Little Mix, took to Instagram to update fans with a series of new pics.
 The singer has her own range with fashion brand Skinnydip and is using the social media platform to promote the line.

 In the first shot, the "Shout Out to My Ex" chart-topper stunned in a tan-colored zip-up hoodie that had little bits of detailing on the sleeves.
 Thirlwall styled her straight brunette hair down with a middle part and painted her short nails with a coat of polish.
 She accessorized herself with a small nose ring and took a selfie in the mirror with a phone case that read "get me off this planet."